AllanBlanchard/tutoriel_wp/english/acsl-logic-definitions-and-code/axiomatic-definitions.md

 # Example: counting occurrences of a value

 In this example, we want to prove that an algorithm actually counts the occurrences of a value inside an array.
-We start by axiomatically define what is the number of occurrences of a value inside an array:
+We start by axiomatically defining what is the number of occurrences of a value inside an array:

 ```c